 The Burkitt Medal is awarded annually in recognition of special service to Biblical Studies, for Hebrew Bible studies (in odd years) and in New Testament studies (in even years).
 The award was established in 1923 following the decision of Professor Francis Crawford Burkitt (1864–1935), elected a Fellow of the Academy in 1905, to strike a number of bronze medals for presentation by the Academy to scholars of Biblical Studies.
 After his death in 1935 the awards became known as Burkitt Medals.
 The Medal was first awarded in 1925.

-In 2016 eligible nominations must be for special service to New Testament studies.
+In 2017 eligible nominations must be for special service to Hebrew Bible studies.

 Nominating body: Section H2

 2016 Professor Dr Dr h.c.
 Barbara Aland, University of Münster